mircealungu/reconstruction/3_EvolutionaryAnalysis.md

 - Sometimes git loses track of file history
 	- e.g. if you rename and make changes at the same time

-Personalizing your project:
-- Can you also *recommend architectural improvements*?

 TODO: